 - Different Definitions of Denuclearization: Several panelists noted North Korea expects that, in exchange for denuclearizing, other countries would voluntarily give up their nuclear weapons.
 The United States, however, will not sign a peace declaration with North Korea without its comprehensive, verifiable, irreversible denuclearization (CVID).
 These different definitions make it difficult to compel North Korea to denuclearize.
 The panelists also discussed how confusion within the Trump administration on how to proceed limits U.S. diplomatic options.

 - Prospects for Lasting Peace: The discussants noted that a potential second Trump-Kim summit later this year could lead to progress on denuclearization and a peace agreement.
 While another meeting could lead to a deal, panelists remain skeptical given the outcomes of the Singapore summit.
 Many discussants argued that despite recent progress, the challenges presented by the changing geopolitical landscape and different definitions of denuclearization likely render achieving permanent peace on the Korean Peninsula unlikely.
-Finally, they noted that if North Korea does not take concrete steps toward CVID, there is a chance the U.S. will impose a new round of sanctions.
+Finally, they noted that if North Korea does not take concrete steps toward CVID, there is a chance the United States will impose a new round of sanctions.

 Paul Haenle holds the Maurice R. Greenberg Director’s Chair at the Carnegie–Tsinghua Center for Global Policy based at Tsinghua University in Beijing.
 His research focuses on Chinese foreign policy and U.S.-China relations.

 Alexander Gabuev is a senior fellow and the chair of the Russia in the Asia-Pacific Program at the Carnegie Moscow Center.

 Cheng Xiaohe is an associate professor in the School of International Studies at Renmin University of China.